bokkypoobah/TopSecrets/README.md

 The main backups are copies of your offline Shamir39 MicroSD card.

-Having the Raspberry Pi hardware backup is slightly important, as you can use your MicroSD card in any readily available Raspberry Pi Models B and 4 series.
+Having the Raspberry Pi hardware backup is slightly less important, as you can use your MicroSD card in any readily available Raspberry Pi Model 4 series.

 Also keep good documentation as you may only access this very infrequently.